It's All Energy Wellness

 The Stomach Thump, or Grounding Thump, is one way to balance ST and can help us feel more grounded.
 Simply tap on your cheekbones with your fingertips.
 To ground even more and even help to alleviate nausea, instead of tapping, place your thumbs right below your cheekbones and press in and up with deep pressure.

 Stomach 36 is an acupoint that can help balance ST energy.
 It can also help strengthen the immune system, alleviate digestive issues, and balance our overall energy.
 It is about four finger widths down from the bottom of your knee on the outside area of your shin bone.
-Work this point on both sides of the body by massaging it or simply holding it with a little bit of pressure (see diagram).
+Work this point on both sides of the body by massaging it or simply holding it with a little bit of pressure.

 Exercises to Try